tobinquadros/.vim/README.md

 # Overview:

-My dotfiles got way too bloated to be portable.
-So this repo stores Vim configs & plugins managed through Vundle.
+My dotfiles got too bloated to be portable, this is a lightweight config & plugin installer for Vim.
+It uses Vundle for plugins, that's about it.

 # Usage: